GoogleCloudPlatform/community/tutorials/tutorial-template/index.md

 <p style="background-color:#AFEEEE;"><i>Contributed by the Google Cloud community (not official Google documentation).</i></p>
 <p style="background-color:#CCFFCC;"><i>Contributed by Google employees.</i></p>

-To begin creating a tutorial, copy the Markdown source for this tutorial template into your blank Mardown file.
+To begin creating a tutorial, copy the Markdown source for this tutorial template into your blank Markdown file.
 Replace the explanatory text and examples with your own tutorial content.
 Not all tutorials will use all of the sections described in this template.
 For more information, see the
 [style guide](https://cloud.google.com/community/tutorials/styleguide) and [contribution guide](https://cloud.google.com/community/tutorials/write).